THE FOUNDATION

 The Foundation's mission is to help preserve the musical legacy of Mississippi John Hurt.

-It achieves this goal by maintaining John Hurt's home, which is now the Mississippi John Hurt Museum, as well as the St. James Church, which was John Hurt's place of worship and also his school.
+It achieves this goal by maintaining John Hurt's home which was converted into the Mississippi John Hurt Museum, and the St. James Church, which was John Hurt's place of worship and his school.

 Additionally, the Foundation helps maintain John Hurt's grave in the historic St. James Cemetery.